What is the difference between a certified and qualified interpreter?

 I have over 17+ years of professional experience in a variety of venues – from Legal to Environmental, Political, Medical, etc…

-I also have experience in both Consecutive and Simultaneous mode of Interpretation vs. many interpreters who ONLY have experience in one or the other.
+I also have experience in both Consecutive and Simultaneous modes of Interpretation vs. many interpreters who ONLY have experience in one or the other.

 That is why setting standards is very important to our agency, although management takes high measures in implementing these steps “employees” will not always adhere, causing problems for the agency.